-- 3. Tax Credit.
+- Income Tax Deductions.
+You may NOT take a federal income tax deduction for any contributions you make to your Roth IRA.
+All Roth IRA contributions (other than rollover contributions, as discussed below) are made from after-tax income. - 2.
+Tax Credit.
 You may be eligible for a nonrefundable tax credit for your traditional and Roth IRA contributions.
 To receive this credit, you must be at least age 18, and you must not be either a dependent of another taxpayer or a full-time student.
 The credit is based upon your adjusted gross income (including foreign earned income and income from American Samoa and Puerto Rico), and will range from 0% to 50% of your IRA contributions (reduced by certain distributions from your traditional and Roth IRAs or from certain Employer-sponsored Retirement Plans) that do not exceed \$2,000.
-(See Appendix A, Saver's Tax Credit, for applicable limits.) - 4.
-Tax-deferred Earnings.
-The investment earnings of your traditional IRA are generally not subject to federal income taxation until distributions are made (or, in certain instances, when distributions are deemed to be made).
-However, if your traditional IRA investment generated unrelated business taxable income, it may be required to file Form 990T with the IRS and pay federal and possibly state and local tax on such income. - 5.
-Taxation of Distributions.
-If you have made only deductible contributions to any traditional or SEP IRA, any traditional IRA distribution will be fully included in income.
-If you have ever made nondeductible contributions or rolled over any after-tax contributions to any traditional or SEP IRA, the following formula must be used to determine the amount of any traditional IRA distribution excluded from income: [aggregate nondeductible contributions/aggregate IRA balance] x distributions during the year.
+(See Appendix A, Saver's Tax Credit, for applicable limits.) - 3.
+Tax-Deferred Earnings.
+The investment earnings of your Roth IRA are generally not subject to federal income taxation before distribution, and will not be subject to federal income tax when distributed if distributed as part of a "qualified distribution" (as described in Taxation of Distributions below).

+However, if your Roth IRA investments generated unrelated business taxable income, it may be required to file Form 990T with the IRS and pay federal and possible state and local tax on such income.